Skip to content

 I’m a mixed media artist and business owner living in Philadelphia.
-For more than two decades, I worked as a digital artist – first in the video game industry, then co-founding a graphic design firm with my husband.
-Along the way, I started to acquire and rehab rental properties – there’s something satisfying about transforming spaces to their full potential.
+For more than two decades, I worked as a digital artist — first in the video game industry, then at a graphic design firm my husband and I built and ran together.
+Along the way, I started buying and fixing up rental properties — I enjoy the hands-on, sweat-equity work of improving them, and since leaving corporate life, it’s also become my unofficial 401k.

 While all that fed a creative part of my brain, something was still missing.
 So I made the intentional decision to shift gears and give my artistic life the space it was asking for.